27imohamed-creator/CSS_Position_Lab_ilyas/README.md

-This is starter code for exploring the CSS position property
+This is starter code for exploring the CSS position property.
+This repository has my edits for the lab.